salemkode/legend-list/README.md

 # Legend List

-**Legend List** is a high-performance list component for **React Native**, written purely in Javascript / Typescript (no native dependencies).
-It aims to be a drop-in replacement for `FlatList` and/or `FlashList` with better performance, especially when handling dynamically sized items.
+**Legend List** is a high-performance list component for **React Native**, written purely in Typescript with no native dependencies.
+It is a drop-in replacement for `FlatList` and `FlashList` with better performance, especially when handling dynamically sized items.

 ---

-## ⚠️ Caution: Experimental ⚠️

-This is an early release to test and gather feedback.
-It's not used in production yet and needs more work to reach parity with FlatList (and FlashList) features.

----

 ## 🤔 Why Legend List?

-*   **Performance:** Designed from the ground up for speed, aiming to outperform `FlatList` in common scenarios.
+*   **Performance:** Designed from the ground up and heavily optimized for performance, it is faster than FlatList and other list libraries in most scenarios.
 *   **Dynamic Item Sizes:** Natively supports items with varying heights without performance hits.
-*   **Drop-in Potential:** Aims for API compatibility with `FlatList` for easier migration.
+*   **Drop-in Replacement:** API compatibility with `FlatList` and `FlashList` for easier migration.
-*   **Pure JS/TS:** No native module linking required, ensuring easier integration and compatibility across platforms.
+*   **100% JS:** No native module linking required, ensuring easy integration and compatibility across platforms.
 *   **Lightweight:** Our goal is to keep LegendList as small of a dependency as possible.
 For more advanced use cases, we plan on supporting optional plugins.
 This ensures that we keep the package size as small as possible.
+*   **Bidirectional infinite lists:** Supports infinite scrolling in both directions with no flashes or scroll jumping
+*   **Chat UIs without inverted:** Chat UIs can align their content to the bottom and maintain scroll at end, so that the list doesn't need to be inverted, which causes weird behavior (in animations, etc...)

-For more information, listen to the podcast we had on [React Native Radio](https://infinite.red/react-native-radio/rnr-325-legend-list-with-jay-meistrich)!
+For more information, listen to the Legend List episode of the [React Native Radio Podcast](https://infinite.red/react-native-radio/rnr-325-legend-list-with-jay-meistrich) and the [livestream with Expo](https://www.youtube.com/watch?v=XpZMveUCke8).

 ---
 ## ✨ Additional Features